 Located in Phoenix's Central Corridor, the Museum is a vibrant destination for the visual arts and the leading art museum in the southwestern United States.
-Each year, more than 350,000 guests engage with critically acclaimed national and international exhibitions and the Museum's collection of more than 20,000 works of American and Western American, Asian, European, Latin American, modern, and contemporary art and fashion design.
-The Museum also presents live performances, films, and and educational programs designed for visitors of all ages, along with vibrant photography exhibitions made possible through the Museum's landmark partnership with the Center for Creative Photography, University of Arizona.
+Each year, more than 300,000 guests engage with critically acclaimed national and international exhibitions and the Museum's collection of more than 20,000 works of American and Western American, Asian, European, Latin American, modern, and contemporary art and fashion design.
+The Museum also presents live performances, films, and educational programs designed for visitors of all ages, along with vibrant photography exhibitions made possible through the Museum's landmark partnership with the Center for Creative Photography at the University of Arizona in Tucson.

-The figures and statistics presented in this document reflect the Museum's fiscal year 2021 (FY21), which covered the period July 1, 2020 through June 30, 2021.
-The marked decrease in attendance and admission is due largely to the Museum's extended closure, which began on March 16, 2020 and ended on October 14, 2020, in response to the COVID-19 pandemic.
+The figures and statistics presented in this document reflect the Museum's fiscal year 2022 (FY22), which covered the period from July 1, 2021 through June 30, 2022.